|LOST HOSPITALS OF LONDON|

 In December 1973 a swimming pool opened.

 In 1974, following a major NHS reorganisation to reflect local government areas, the Hospital came under the control of the East Surrey District Health Authority, under the Surrey Area Health Authority.
+It had 719 beds.
 Patients were gradually transferred to Rehabilitation Units in the community, where they learned the necessary skills to become self-sufficient, such as how to handle money, to shop, to cook and use public transport.

 In 1976 it was proposed to build a 60-bedded forensic psychiatric hospital on 8 acres of the Hospital's grounds.
 The unit was intended to provide treatment for mentally ill or mentally handicapped offenders who needed particular care and supervision, but the plan did not go through.